Shara-Hasanjan/Shara-Hasanjan/README.md

 ---

 ### 👨‍💻 About Me
-- 🎓 First-year Computer Science undergraduate at Informatics Institute of Technology
+- 🎓 First-year Computer Science undergraduate at Informatics Institute of Technology (IIT)
-- 🚀 Working on academic and personal software projects
+- 🚀 Passionate about Web Development and Software Engineering
-- 💡 Interested in Web Development, Java, and Data-driven systems
+- 💡 Interested in building real-world systems and data-driven applications
-- 📍 From Galle, currently in Colombo
+- 📍 From Galle, currently based in Colombo

 ---